shiftkey/brendanforster.com/content/notes/github-actions-hello-world-in-ruby.md

 ## Crafting the Workflow

-The last part is the workflow file, which is defined by the user and allows workflows consisting of many actions, connecting them all together.
+The last part is a workflow file, which is defined by the user and allows workflows consisting of many actions, connecting them all together.

 I haven't yet figure out a way to automagically get the action running from a `git push`, so we're going to use the interactive editor for now.